flightaware/tohil/README.md

 You can import tohil into either a Tcl or Python parent interpreter.
-Doing so will initialise an interpreter for the other language and insert all libtclpy methods.
+Doing so will initialise an interpreter for the other language and insert all tohil methods.
 This means you can call backwards and forwards between interpreters.

-### From TCL
+### Accessing Python From TCL

 General notes:
  - Unless otherwise noted, 'interpreter' refers to the python interpreter.
  - All commands are run in the context of a single interpreter session.
 Imports, function definitions and variables persist.
- - Exceptions in the python interpreter will return a stack trace of the python code that was executing.
+ - Exceptions in the python interpreter will return a TCL error and stack trace of the python code that was executing.
 If the exception continues up the stack, the tcl stack trace will be appended to it.
-   They may be masked (as per tcl stack traces) with catch.
+ - Python errors may be caught (as per tcl stack traces) with Tcl's catch or try.

 ```tcl
 package require tohil